-In order to estimate the efficiency of the spectroscopic system of BFOSC, the two ESO standard stars HR153 and HR9087 were observed on November 24, 2014, with several frequently used grisms (G4, G5, G6, G7 and G8) of the BFOSC instrument.
-The weather was clear and the seeing was $\sim 2''.4$.
-The exposure time was 0.2-10 seconds according to the dispersions of the grisms.
-To make sure that most of the flux can be obtained and measured for estimating the efficiency, the slit was configured as 7''.0.
-The total efficiency, which is defined above, including atmospheric extinction and instruments, was calculated with Equation 1 and shown in Figure 10.
-For the grisms G4 and G5, the peak efficiencies are $\sim 15\%$ and $\sim 10\%$ respectively, while for the other three grisms, the total efficiencies of the peak are $\sim 5\%$.
-The filter 385LP was used for removing the 2nd-order spectrum of wavelength $\lambda \geq 385$ nm.
+In order to estimate the efficiency of the spectroscopic system of BFOSC, the two ESO standard stars HR153 and HR9087 were observed on 2014 November 24, with several frequently used grisms (G4, G5, G6, G7, and G8) of the BFOSC instrument.
+The weather was clear, and the seeing was ~2."4.
+The exposure time was 0.2-10 s according to the dispersions of the grisms.
+To make sure that most of the flux can be obtained and measured for estimating the efficiency, the slit was configured as 7."0.
+The total efficiency, which is defined above, including atmospheric extinction and instruments, was calculated with Equation (1) and shown in Figure 10.
+For the grisms G4 and G5, the peak efficiencies are $\sim 15\%$ and $\sim 10\%$, respectively, while for the other three grisms, the total efficiencies of the peak are $\sim 5\%$.
+The filter 385LP was used for removing the second-order spectrum of wavelength $\lambda \ge 385$ nm.